 It could potentially just make you nauseous and sick.
 It may cause vomiting, diarrhea, and stomach cramping.

-You are considered full-term when you are between 39 weeks and 40 weeks + 6 days.
-Once you are full-term and ideally past your due date, you can then ask your doctor if it could help you induce labor.
+Drinking midwives brew once you are full-term in your pregnancy is ideal.
+You are considered full-term when you are between 39 and 40 weeks + 6 days.
+Once you are full-term and ideally past your due date, you can ask your doctor if midwives brew could help you induce labor and have a natural labor.

 3. Do you drink midwives’ brew on an empty stomach?

-It is best to drink the brew on an empty stomach and within 30 mins.
-Be sure to keep your doctor informed as to when you plan to take it.
-Also, have your spouse or birthing partner aware, so they can be with you when you start going into labor.
+Drinking midwives brew on an empty stomach within 30 mins from start to finish is best.
+Be sure to inform your doctor when you plan to take it.
+Also, have your spouse, birthing partner, or labor and delivery nurse aware so they can be with you and prepared when you start going into labor.

 4. How long does it take?

 For the women that have taken it, the results have varied.
-Some women go into labor within 5 hours, and for others, it has taken up to 48 hours.
+Some success stories include women who go into labor within 5 hours; for others, it has taken up to 48 hours.

 It does not work on all women, and some only get the uncomfortable side effects of nausea, vomiting, diarrhea, and fatigue.